CSEEEE/woocommerce-greenfield-plugin/README.md

 ```
 docker-compose up -d
 ```
-Go to [http://localhost:8821]() and install WordPress, WooCommerce and BTCPay for WooCommerce V2 Plugin.
+Go to [http://localhost:8821]() and install WordPress, WooCommerce and ZEUSPay for WooCommerce V2 Plugin.